Healthcare Insurance and Medicare in Australia for PR Holders and Immigrants

 In-Hospital Services

-If you wish to be treated as a private patient, in a public or private hospital, Medicare will cover 75% of medical schedule fee.
+If you wish to be treated as a private patient, in a public or private hospital, Medicare will cover 75% of the medical schedule fee.

 Services out of Hospital